 The PGA Championship is one of the four major professional golf championships, alongside The Masters, the US Open, and The Open Championship, and is organized by the Professional Golfers' Association of America (PGA of America).
-Established in 1916, the tournament has become a key event in the world of golf and awards the coveted Wanamaker Trophy to its winner.
+Established in 1916, the tournament awards the Wanamaker Trophy to its winner.
 The tournament has evolved over time, from a match play to a stroke play format, and is held annually, attracting some of the world's top golfers.
 The 2022 championship was won by Justin Thomas, and the upcoming 2024 tournament will be held at Oak Hill Country Club in Pittsford, New York, which is best known for its East golf course and has hosted multiple major championships.

 The Course and Geography of The PGA Championship